 Twins attain the same benefits by breastfeeding as a singleton.
 However, these benefits are increasingly prudent for babies born prematurely, which may often be the case in twin birth.

-- Breast milk is an easy-to-digest, tailored food offering nutrients to grow and develop.
+- Breast milk is an easy-to-digest food offering nutrients to grow and develop.
 It is crucial for premature babies who are mostly underdeveloped and likely to have an immature digestive system (1).

 - Breast milk provides antibodies that boost immunity and help fight infectious diseases.
 Premature babies are more prone to infections than babies born full-term (2).